hveit01/amdasm/1st_README.txt

 MAP output file MYFILE and then directly overwrites it with the BPNF output.

-When using -S and -D options, the default print files are AMDOUT.p1l/.p2l unless explicitly named with the -1 and -2 options.
+When using -S and -D options, the default print files are AMDOUT.p1l/.p2l unless explicitly renamed with the -1 and -2 options.